pip-webui/pip-webui-tutorial/step10/Readme.md

     .config(configureEventRoutes);
 ```

-### Update application routes
+### Update the application routes

-Open **/src/nodes/events.ts** and in the configuration section make changes to events route states:
+Open **/src/nodes/events.ts** and in the config section, make changes to the event route states:

 ```javascript
 'use strict';